 - Constructions of a-rhythmical forms, the clash between concrete and abstract forms… …The acute angle is passionate and dynamic, expressing will and a penetrating force.

-* CARLO CARRA, source of art and life quotes by the Italian Futurist artist: ‘Piani plastici come espanzione sferica nello spazio’, Carra, March 1913; as quoted in “Futurism”, ed.
+* quote from artist, in: ‘Piani plastici come espanzione sferica nello spazio’, March 1913; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-146 (Italian painter in Futurism movement and friend of Boccioni, famous for his typical futurist paintings a.o.
-‘The Raid’ and for his autobiography / testimonial La Mia Vita; art links for more biography facts of Carra at the bottom)
+146

 - The Cubists, to be objective, restrict themselves to considering things by turning around them, to produce their geometric writing.
 So they remain at a stage of intelligence which sees everything and feels nothing, which brings everything to a standstill in order to describe everything.
 We Futurists are trying, on the contrary, with the power of intuition, to place ourselves at the very centre of things, in such a way that our ego forms with their own uniqueness a single complex.
 We thus give plastic planes as plastic expansion in space, obtaining this feeling of something in perpetual motion which is peculiar to everything living.